 Some stimulants have caused sudden death in children and adolescents with serious heart problems or congenital heart defects.
-To make sure you can safely use methylphenidate, tell your doctor if you have any of these other conditions:
+To make sure methylphenidate is safe for you, tell your doctor if you have:

-Methylphenidate may be habit-forming and should be used only by the person it was prescribed for.
-Never share this medication with another person, especially someone with a history of drug abuse or addiction.
+Methylphenidate may be habit forming.
+Never share methylphenidate with another person, especially someone with a history of drug abuse or addiction.

 FDA pregnancy category C. It is not known whether methylphenidate will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.